impactorbitco/handbook-main/content/ims/standards/iso-55001/_index.md

 ### 4.1 Understanding the Organization and Its Context

-Green Orbit Digital operates within the sustainable marketing sector, focusing on space and science industries.
+Impact Orbit Creative Group operates within the sustainable marketing sector, focusing on space and science industries.
 Recognizing the dynamic nature of these fields, the organization must consider external factors such as technological advancements, environmental regulations, and market trends.
 Internally, the company's commitment to innovation and sustainability shapes its operational strategies.
 Understanding these contexts ensures that the AMS remains relevant and effective.

 ### 4.2 Understanding the Needs and Expectations of Stakeholders